 My husband and I visited for all of these reasons, and, although we don’t always buy local SIM cards while traveling, we found a working phone was crucial for arranging transportation on this trip.

 Once we realized that, getting our phones working was simple and service was good.
 4G/LTE coverage is available throughout the country, although speeds sometimes suffer as mobile towers get overloaded.

 Safaricom has a bit of a monopoly with 65% of the market share, but there’s comfort in knowing you’re using the same service as most of the locals.
-Safaricom was the first company to get 4G/LTE capabilities in Kenya.
-It also owns M-PESA, a mobile phone-based money transfer service used by more than a third of the Kenyan population.
+It was the first company to get 4G/LTE capabilities in Kenya, and also owns M-PESA, a mobile phone-based money transfer service used by more than a third of the population.